vishpai/Getting_and_Cleaning_Data/CodeBook.md

 8) at the last step, tidy data set was export out to text file by name tidydata.txt

-#DATA DICTIONARY OF Human Activity Recognition Using Smartphones Dataset
+#Data Dictionary for Human Activity Recognition Using Smartphones Dataset

-No.	Column Name	Details 						Values
+####Column Name:subject
+Details:identifies volunteer who was involved in the experiment	range Values:between 1 thru 30

 1	subject		identifies volunteer who was involved in the experiment	range  between 1 thru 30 2	activity	exercising activities performed by volunteer		1 WALKING 2 WALKING_UPSTAIRS 3 WALKING_DOWNSTAIRS 4 SITTING 5 STANDING 6 LAYING
 3	variables	denotes the name and axis of the measurements 		There are 80 measurements corresponding for XYZ axis